-Museum of Modern and Old Art in Hobart, Tasmania, is Australia’s largest private museum, admirably setting a new standard for museum formalities.
-To quote the museum itself, MOMA is “somewhere people can come to say ‘not sure about the art but the architecture is amazing’.
+Museum of Old and New Art in Hobart, Tasmania, is Australia’s largest private museum, admirably setting a new standard for museum formalities.
+To quote the museum itself, MONA is “somewhere people can come to say ‘not sure about the art but the architecture is amazing’.

 11. Jolene, England

 Our favourite one stop shop for the best coffee, fresh bread, natural wines and seasonal dishes.
 Their changeable daily menu is your excuse to go everyday, so you can sit and enjoy the warm and airy interiors.